At a basic level, tracking your period can remind you when your next period is coming.

 Understand where you are in your menstrual cycle

 Clue’s home screen shows you an overview of your current menstrual cycle.
 The cycle begins with the first day of your period (day one of your menstrual cycle).

 View detailed information about your periods and menstrual cycle

 When your healthcare provider asks, “When was your last period?” you can simply grab your phone and tap on the calendar icon to show them your last periods in the calendar.
 You can also see a list of your past cycles, and your cycle averages by going to the Analysis screen (the icon for Analysis looks like a little line graph).

 On the right side of the screen, you can see a summary of how long your cycles have been.
-Period days for each cycle are shown in red, the estimated ovulation day is in blue, and if you’ve tracked PMS those days are shown in green.
+Period days for each cycle are shown in red, the estimated ovulation day is indicated with a star, and if you’ve tracked PMS those days are shown in blue.

 This section of the Clue app also shows your typical cycle length (the number of days between the first day of your period and the day before your next period starts), your typical period length (the number of days of bleeding each cycle), and the typical cycle length variation (a measure of your cycle’s changes from one cycle to the next.)